abhiwand/atk/api-doc/src/main/resources/python/frame/quantiles.rst

-New frame with requested Quantiles and their respective values.
+New frame with Quantiles and their values.

 Calculate quantiles on the given column.